xinzhan/core-services.en/help/interface/activation/triggers.md

 **Types of Triggers**

+ Generally, a trigger can take 15-90 minutes to launch  a marketing campaign.
+This varies depending on the implementation of data collection, load on the pipeline, custom configuration of the defined trigger, and the workflow in Adobe Campaign.

 * **Abandonment:** You can create a trigger to fire when a visitor views a product but does not add anything to the cart.
 Configure [Propensity Scoring](../activation/triggers.md#concept_A506150674AD45DB98D3CC07E560D334) to understand customers' tendency to not after abandoning a shopping cart.
 * **Action:** You can create triggers, for example, to fire after newsletter sign-ups, email subscriptions, or applications for credit cards (confirmations).
 If you are a retailer, you can create a trigger for a visitor who signs up for a loyalty program.
 In media and entertainment, create triggers for visitors who watch a certain show, and perhaps you want to respond with a survey.
 * **Session Start and Session End:** Create a trigger for session start and session end events.